-The reporting of serious, unexpected adverse drug reactions shall commence once CTIL and/or CTX has been approved for the product used in the trial in Malaysia.
+The reporting of serious, unexpected adverse drug reactions shall commence from the date of notification of CTIL and/or CTX approval from NPCB for the product used in the trial in Malaysia.
 The reporting of safety information to NPCB shall continue till all trial sites in Malaysia are closed.